MikeBishop/http-layering/draft-bishop-decomposing-http.md

 either through lower overhead or better compression
   - Reducing the time from request generation to response receipt
   - Reducing the amount of computation or memory required to process or route a request
+  - Reducing the power consumption required to generate or process a request

 # The Transport Adaptation Layer {#transport-adaptation}

-No transport over which HTTP can be mapped actually provides all of the services on which the HTTP Semantic Layer depends.
+No present transport over which HTTP has been mapped actually provides all of the services on which the HTTP Semantic Layer depends.
+In order to compensate for the services not provided by a given underlying transport, each mapping of HTTP onto a new transport must define an intermediate layer implementing the missing services in order to enable the mapping, as well as any additional features the mapping finds to be desirable.

 In the following table, we can see multiple transports over which HTTP has been deployed and the services which the underlying transports do or do not offer.